 Experience – Your experience or tenure with the company should be comparable to your claims of unique knowledge.
 If you have only been working of the company for two years, for example, you will need to strongly demonstrate that you have amassed unique or insider knowledge of the company’s business in a relatively short amount of time.

 Salary – Your intended salary should be comparable to current market standards in the province your company will be operating out of in Canada.

-Relevant training – Training you have received could also reflect how you have obtained specialized or in depth knowledge.
+Relevant training – The training you have received could also reflect how you have obtained specialized or in-depth knowledge.

 We can Help You!

 We have dealt with hundreds of immigration cases.
 We have helped our clients in their difficult situations and have guided them to draft a more effective application.
 We can help you draft your application and arrange the required documents.
 A well-planned and complete application will increase your likelihood of acceptance and will save you from hassle.